 The brand was basically asking customers to trust them to replace a very familiar in-person experience.

 Stepping into a physical store.
 Trying on glasses.
-Getting your fit and prescription just right.
+Getting your fit and wegovy prescription just right.

 Back in 2010, the idea of doing all of this online required some serious buy-in and reassurance.